ChrisVilches/freedxm/README.md

 processes = ["insomnia", "vlc"]
 ```

 Compile and run the executable.
-For an enhanced experience, consider using your preferred process manager, such as Systemd:
+For an enhanced experience, consider using your preferred process manager, such as `systemd`:

 ```sh
 ./freedxm serve